-To walk the High Line Canal Trail, you just need a good pair of walking shoes or sandals.
-Boots aren’t necessary.
-Sandals such as Keen would be fine, although we do encourage a closed-toe sandal like these closed-toe Chacos to bar against pebbles and goat heads.
-In the winter, you might want to wear ice cleats, but this is a rare requirement.
+- Shoes: To walk the High Line Canal Trail, you just need a good pair of walking shoes or sandals.
+Boots aren’t necessary, unless the weather requires them.
+Sandals such as Keen would be fine, although I do encourage a closed-toe sandal like these closed-toe Chacos to bar against pebbles and goat heads.
+In the winter, you’ll want to wear a closed-toe hiker, and you might want to wear ice cleats, but this is a rare requirement.
 In the winter, the High Line is also a great place to snow shoe or cross country ski if enough snow has fallen.

-For water, carry at least two liters.
-Water is hard to find along the Trail.
-We prefer a bladder, but bottles are absolutely efficient.
-Be sure to throw in a snack or two.
+- Water: For water, carry at least two liters.
+Water is hard to find along the trail.
+I prefer a bladder, but bottles are absolutely efficient.

-On your head, make sure you’ve got a good hat for either sun or warmth.
-You will often find us in our Wallaroo hats.
-We love that Wallaroos are made right here in Boulder, and we get to support a local Colorado company.
+- Hat: On your head, make sure you’ve got a good hat for either sun or warmth.
+My favorite hat, the Wallaroo, is made right here in Boulder, and I get to support a local Colorado company.

-Read These Books for Joy Before You Hike the High Line Canal Trail
+Read These Books Before You Hike the High Line Canal Trail

 Prior to walking the Canal or during your 71-mile trek, there are a few books that will enhance your experience.

-To see the details for each segment, including trailhead, trailend, parking info and highlights, take a look at the info at High Line Canal Trail.
-You’ll be able to find everything you need.
+To see the details for each segment, including trailhead, trailend, parking info and highlights, take a look at the info at High Line Canal Trail Trailheads and Segments You’ll be able to find everything you need.
 Additionally, there are a few posts and videos you might enjoy to get yourself ready for this trek.